-The new DAPP will be implemented in a vulnerable region severely marked, as the rest of the world, by the COVID-19 pandemic.
-Economic downturns in even the strongest economies of the region, disillusionment and disappointment with the outcomes of the Arab uprisings, disaffected youth unable to engage productively in society and increasingly seeking solutions beyond their borders, and the on-going reverberations from the protracted conflicts in Iraq, Syria, Yemen, and Libya are just a few of the serious challenges confronting the region.
-It is against this backdrop that DAPP will need to seek out the opportunities that exist - and there are many, despite the challenges - building on achievements and lessons of the past while developing and applying the right modalities and mechanisms for transformational change within the two programmes' selected thematic areas.
+The new Danish-Arab Partnership 2022-2027 will be implemented in a vulnerable region severely marked, as the rest of the world, by the COVID-19 pandemic.
+Economic downturns in even the strongest economies of the region, disillusionment and disappointment with the outcomes of the Arab spring, disaffected youth unable to engage productively in society and increasingly seeking solutions beyond their borders, and the on-going reverberations from the protracted conflicts in Iraq, Syria, Yemen and Libya are just a few of the serious challenges confronting the region.
+It is against this backdrop that DAPP will need to carefully seek out the opportunities that exist - and there are many, despite the challenges - building on achievements and lessons of the past while developing and applying the right modalities and mechanisms for transformational change within the programme's selected thematic areas.

 Developing economies with significant disparities and inequalities.
-Morocco, Tunisia and Egypt are lower middle-income countries while Jordan is a middle-income country.
-Although there have been moderate improvements in economic performance in some countries (at least pre-COVID-19), notably in Morocco and Egypt, wealth and income inequality continue to prevail across the MENA region, with significant geographical, urban-rural, religious, and gender disparities.
-The COVID-19 pandemic has further revealed existing structural weaknesses.
-Crucial economic sectors in the DAPP countries have been impacted, with significant job losses, adding to the already persistently high levels of unemployment, disproportionately affecting youth.
+Morocco, Tunisia and Egypt are lower middle-income countries while Jordan is middle income.
+Although there have been moderate improvements in economic performance in some countries (at least pre-COVID-19), notably Morocco and Egypt, wealth and income inequality continue to prevail across the MENA region, with significant geographical, urban-rural and gender disparities.
+The COVID-19 pandemic has further revealed existing structural weaknesses, and crucial economic sectors in the DAPP countries have been impacted, with significant job losses, adding to the already persistently high levels of unemployment, disproportionately affecting youth.